tonyst4rk45/EVE/README.md

   Technology has always catch my attention due to my disability Muscular Dystrophy impacted my life for 30 years now Evolution has been in my head since then and now.
+I don't how to code yet
+i have a long way to go
+video gamers aren't easy to play my disease probably is progressing